Web Accessibility Litigation

 Why are web accessibility lawsuits becoming such a threat?
 It’s a combination of factors:

-1. Most websites (90%) don’t meet accessibility standards, with many domain owners unaware whether or not web accessibility applies to them or not.
+1. Most websites (90%) don’t meet accessibility standards, with many domain owners unaware whether or not web accessibility applies to them.

 2. A few lawyers representing some of the same plaintiffs send demand letters to settle with non-compliant sites.

-3. Web accessibility demand letters are profitable business to these lawyers the lawyers who send them; litigation costs result in 90 percent of web accessibility lawsuits settling.
+3. Web accessibility demand letters are a profitable business for these lawyers, as litigation costs result in 90 percent of web accessibility lawsuits settling.

 Basic steps to avoid web accessibility issues: